mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 ```

 It contains information about the author of the list and recognized "order" items. `Customer` is a custom type;
-for now it's not really important what's in it.
+for now, it's not important what's in it.

 For each wish we want to produce a list of possible matches: